JaouadROS/bag_to_depth_image/README.md

 *  Asus Xtion Pro Live
 *  Kinect v1

-The purpose of this package is to get save depth images for visualization purposes or processing ..etc
+The purpose of this package is to save depth images for visualization purposes or processing ..etc

 Quick Start:
 ===============